jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 [[source]](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/)

-7) **Celebration and microaffrimations** Be sure to celebrate all of your mentees' small and large successes.
+7) **Celebration and microaffirmations**  Be sure to celebrate all of your mentees' small and large successes.
 This has been shown to promote confidence and resilience ^[6](https://doi.org/10.1111/nyas.14470)^.

 8) **Give feedback with cultural sensitivity** - It is important to be aware that your mentee may be struggling with feeling like they don't belong when you provide feedback^[6](https://doi.org/10.1111/nyas.14470)^,[10]^(https://doi.org/10.1038/447791a)^.